explosion/spacy-experimental/README.md

 sizes = [1, 2, 3]
 ```

-> Note that all the custom suggester functions are registered in `@misc`
+Note that all the suggester functions are registered in `@misc`.